How clinical trial results are used

-The trial reports never have any patients names or other details that could identify you.
+The trial reports never have any patient names or other details that could identify you.
 They are all confidential.

 Results are usually published in medical journals (magazines).
 Sometimes the results are also presented at meetings and conferences attended by doctors and nurses involved in cancer research and cancer care.